Top 5 Staffing Trends for Businesses to Bounce Back and Build Resilience Post-Covid

 Here are the Top 5 Staffing Trends that all Businesses need to take note of while planning their future strategy for a post-Covid world:

-2. Highly skilled workforce is becoming costlier hence highlighting the need to hire from cheaper locations.
-Top super-specialized profiles attract salary growth rates between 10% and 13%.
+2. Highly skilled workforce is becoming costlier, hence highlighting the need to hire from cheaper locations.
+Top super-specialised profiles attract salary growth rates between 10% and 13%.

-3. ‘Smart’ Staffing is the way forward to balance long and short term business needs and ambitions.
+3. ‘Smart’ Staffing is the way forward to balancing long- and short-term business needs and ambitions.
 8 out of 17 sectors continue a gradual progression towards recovery and to pre-Covid business activity levels with salary growth rates of 6% to 8%.

 Click here to read the full report covering all data points and insights